A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Background on Task and Motion Planning

 \section{Background on Task and Motion Planning}

-TAMP tackles long-horizon robot problems with geometric constraints that are difficult to specify in a discrete representation.
-Approaches operate at a ``task'' level with abstract state-actions, and a ``motion'' level with continuous state-actions.
-Critically, TAMP does not assume that the task-level abstraction captures all relevant details.
-Instead, an integrated approach is needed where the two levels interact.
+TAMP tackles long-horizon problems with geometric constraints that are difficult to specify in a discrete representation.
+Many approaches operate at a ``task'' level with abstract states and actions, and a ``motion'' level with continuous states and actions.
+Critically, TAMP does not assume that the task-level abstraction captures all constraints, and so an integrated approach is needed where the two levels interact.